 Aaron Barnhart has written about television since 1994, including 15 years as TV critic for the Kansas City Star.

-TOPICS: Ellen's Greatest Night of Giveaways, NBC, Ellen, The Oprah Winfrey Show, The Rosie O'Donnell Show, Dakota Johnson, Ellen DeGeneres, Jason Momoa, Jennifer Aniston, Johnny Carson, Oprah Winfrey, Rosie O'Donnell, Tig Notaro, Daytime TV, Late Night, Twitch
+TOPICS: Ellen's Greatest Night of Giveaways, NBC, The Ellen DeGeneres Show, The Oprah Winfrey Show, The Rosie O'Donnell Show, Dakota Johnson, Ellen DeGeneres, Jason Momoa, Jennifer Aniston, Johnny Carson, Oprah Winfrey, Rosie O'Donnell, Tig Notaro, Daytime TV, Late Night, Twitch